Dead Man's Hand (Poker Face): Plot

-While cleaning a hotel room at the Frost Casino, a housekeeper named Natalie (Dascha Polanco) discovers disturbing content on the laptop computer of Kazimir Caine, a very wealthy patron of the casino.
+In Laughlin, Nevada, while cleaning a hotel room at the Frost Casino, housekeeper Natalie Hill (Dascha Polanco) discovers disturbing content on the laptop computer of Kazimir Caine, a very wealthy patron of the casino.
 She takes a picture with her phone and shows it to the head of security, Cliff LeGrand (Benjamin Bratt), and the casino's manager, Sterling Frost Jr. (Adrien Brody).
-Sterling claims he will take care of the matter, discreetly deleting the photos from her phone and telling her to go home.
-Acting on Sterling's orders, Cliff kills Natalie and her husband, staging the crime scene to look like a murder–suicide.
+Sterling claims he will take care of the matter but discreetly deletes the photos from Natalie's phone and tells her to go home.
+Acting on Sterling's orders, Cliff murders Natalie and her husband, staging the crime scene to look like a murder–suicide.

 Earlier that day, Natalie had carpooled with her friend Charlie Cale (Natasha Lyonne), who works at the casino as a cocktail waitress.
-Shortly after their arrival, Natalie's abusive alcoholic husband Jerry burst into the casino, demanding to see her.
-Charlie distracted him until Cliff and security guards were able to take his gun and throw him out of the building.
+Shortly after their arrival, Natalie's abusive husband Jerry burst into the casino, drunkenly demanding to see her.
+Charlie distracted Jerry until Cliff and security guards were able to take his gun and throw him out of the building.

-Charlie has the ability to detect lies, which Sterling wants to utilize to fleece Caine during the illegal poker games he holds in his hotel room rather than gamble on the casino floor.
-Appealing to her senses of loyalty to, and fear of, Sterling Frost Sr., who had spared her life when he caught her using her lie-detecting skills playing poker at the casino several years earlier, Sterling persuades Charlie to join his plan.
-Although she feels some unease that he twice interrupted their meetings to take mysterious phone calls, Charlie could tell that Sterling is telling the truth when he confessed to hoping to impress his father, who considers him to be barely capable of running the casino.
+Charlie has the innate ability to detect lies, which Sterling wants to utilize to fleece Caine during the illegal poker games he holds in his hotel room.
+Appealing to her sense of loyalty and the fear of his father Sterling Frost Sr. (who had spared her life when he caught her using her lie-detecting skills playing poker at the casino several years earlier), Sterling persuades Charlie to join his plan.

-The next day, Charlie learns of Natalie's murder, with the police concluding that Jerry killed her and then killed himself.
-Charlie suspects something else must have happened, since Natalie called her before her shift was over and left the casino in a hurry.
-She goes to the police station.
-Although she is denied access to the evidence locker, she sees a picture of the crime scene depicting Jerry with his gun in his right hand.
-Charlie knows that Jerry was left-handed.
-Sterling is informed of her visit and angrily orders Charlie to stop investigating any further and focus on their plan.
+The next day, Charlie learns of Natalie's murder, with the police concluding that Jerry killed her before killing himself.
+She suspects something else must have happened, since Natalie called her before her shift was over and left the casino in a hurry.
+At the police station, Charlie is denied access to the evidence locker but sees a picture of the crime scene depicting Jerry with his gun in his right hand; this piques Charlie's interest, as she knew that Jerry was left-handed.
+Sterling is informed of her visit and angrily orders Charlie to stop investigating any further.